antonygills/test/README.md

 -  **Melbourne|-37.49,144.58,25|2017-08-30 10:23:27|Rain|11.1|70.4|1018**
 -  **Adelaide|-34.56,138.36,59|2017-08-30 10:23:27|Rain|16.7|61.3|1014**

-Logs will be generated in a text file named '*log4j-application.log*' in the directory '*/log*' which will be in the same location as the executable jar.
+Logs will be generated in a text file named '*log4j-application.log*' in the directory '*/log*' which will be in the same path as the executable jar.
 Log4j properties can be edited in the file ["log4j.properties"](environment-simulator/src/main/resources/log4j.properties).

 ## References